jimon/fgdesignpatterns21/markdown/07_flyweight_pool.md

 Exercise:
 ```
-Implement a particle spawner where:
+In pairs/groups, implement a particle spawner where:

 - Particles are GameObjects
 - Instantiated via prefab